whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Welcome Everyone's Gifts.md

 As a result, many women in unhealthy cultures have aspired to a life of wage slavery, trying to find meaningless jobs just like male wage slaves who've had meaningless jobs for centuries.

 Unfortunately, when women only aspire to having the same roles as men, they simply take on exploitative jobs that men have traditionally held.
 Women engineers design nuclear power plants that produce toxic waste which will pollute the Earth for millennia.
 Women business executives oversee the production of plastics and other chemicals causing endless health problems.
 Women police officers abuse protesters who are standing for what's right and seeking justice.
-Women politicians like Margaret Thatcher or Nancy Pelosi implement laws that benefit the rich.
+Women politicians like Margaret Thatcher or Hillary Clinton implement laws that benefit the rich.[xxx-odoc|chp39]<sup>,</sup>[xxx-conversation thatcher]

 For as long as I live in an unhealthy culture, I will support women in finding meaningful paid work.
 Women are equally capable as men in many areas of life and equally deserving of respect.
-However, encouraging girls to become female wage slaves, selfish female business executives, and corrupt female politicians is clearly not the path to freedom.**
+However, encouraging girls to become female wage slaves, selfish female business executives, and corrupt female politicians is clearly not what earlier feminists had in mind.**

+When I think about having a job, I look to the Zapatistas and Black Panthers for inspiration.
+They didn't necessarily stop working normal jobs while they sought deep change; they just knew that each person individually "getting a better job" in an exploitative economy was not the path to collective freedom.

 #### Honor the Feminine Strengths